 Transitioning to Fempire

-When I was offered the position and I was told I was the best candidate for the position and Fempire would be honoured to welcome me to the team if I accepted, I could not contain myself.
-Again I had to leave my desk, but this time I headed for my car, called Janene and poured my heart down the phone.
+When I was offered the position and I was told I was the best candidate for the position.
+Fempire would be honoured to welcome me to the team if I accepted, I could not contain myself.
+Again I had to leave my desk.
+But this time I headed for my car, called Janene and poured my heart down the phone.

-Finally I could live a life doing meaningful work for a supportive company, and I could do it as my true and authentic self.
-This was my opportunity to finally close the door behind me, of the closet I’d been stuck in, and live every day in my truth.
+Finally I could live a life doing meaningful work for a supportive company.
+I could do it as my true and authentic self.
+This was my opportunity to finally close the door behind me, of the closet I’d been stuck in.
+To live every day in my truth.
 No more facade, no more masks, no more lying to myself.